ninjakttty/straightrazor/README.md

 This is a bootstrap framework that is takes care of setting up all the boring parts of a new project

-Get started in just 3 easy steps
+Get started in just 3 easy steps (you need node installed, brew install node)

 	git clone https://github.com/ninjakttty/straightrazor.git